What you probably never knew about candida

 What is Candida?

-Candida (technically called Candida albicans) is a micro-organism in yeast, fungi and mould.
-Normally it lives in small amounts in the digestive system and other body surfaces.
-Candida Albicans is an opportunistic fungus that is the cause of many undesirable symptoms ranging from fatigue and weight gain to joint pain and gas.
+Candida (technically called Candida albicans) is a microorganism found in yeast, fungi, and mould.
+It usually lives in small amounts in the digestive system and other body surfaces.
+Candida albicans is an opportunistic fungus that causes many undesirable symptoms, ranging from fatigue and weight gain to joint pain and gas.

 The term “Candida” refers to the general overgrowth of various fungi and yeasts in the body, which flourish under certain circumstances to the point of causing illness.
 Candida albicans appears to be the most prominent of these microbes.

 A healthy person has natural protection against Candida overgrowth.
-The two main parts of that protection are bacterial flora and white blood cells called neutrophils.
-Candida has become a prevalent and often serious disease in our modern world due to current practices that suppress these immune functions and a fermenting diet.
+Bacterial flora and white blood cells called neutrophils are the two main parts of that protection.
+Candida has become a prevalent and often severe disease in our modern world due to current practices that suppress these immune functions and a fermenting diet.

 Bacterial flora is the bacteria that naturally populate all the non-sterile areas of your body, starting at birth.
 These include the mouth, nose, ears, throat, oesophagus, large airways, intestines, the skin, and the genital areas.
 It means they are meant to be there and have a purpose.
 For example, certain intestinal bacteria help form Vit K2, which enhances blood clot formation.